 16. Don’t Give Table Scraps

-A lot of the foods we eat at Christmas time are high in fat and can cause a condition called pancreatitis in pets.
+A lot of the foods we eat at Christmas time are high in fat and can cause a condition called pancreatitis in pets, according to veterinarians.
 Pancreatitis is extremely uncomfortable and can be dangerous to your pet’s health.
 You should also skip those table scraps to avoid packing unhealthy weight on your dog!

 If you enjoy making your dog a part of the Christmas meal just make sure that you feed them safe food – white meat without skin, dog-safe veggies, and plain rice is a great place to start.